-At 740 Park Plastic Surgery, our board certified plastic surgeons offer tummy tuck surgery (abdominoplasty) to tighten and tone the midsection.
-By utilizing innovative surgical techniques, Dr. Daniel Y. Maman and Dr. Stafford R. Broumand can help you achieve a rejuvenated figure with beautiful, natural-looking results.
+At 740 Park Plastic Surgery, our board-certified plastic surgeon, Dr. Stafford Broumand, offers tummy tuck surgery (abdominoplasty) to tighten and tone the midsection.
+By utilizing innovative surgical techniques, Dr. Stafford R. Broumand can help you achieve a rejuvenated figure with beautiful, natural-looking results.

-Candidates for Tummy Tuck Surgery
+Candidates For Tummy Tuck

 Abdominoplasty can be a great surgical option for many men and women seeking to restore a flatter, tighter midsection.
-Good candidates for this procedure generally include individuals who have:
+Good candidates for this procedure include individuals who have:

-- Excess, hanging skin in the abdomen (with or without the presence of fat)
+- Excess, hanging skin in the abdomen (with or without the presence of fat).

-- Stretched and/or loose muscles of the abdominal wall
+- Stretched and/or loose muscles of the abdominal wall.

 - Stretch marks throughout the abdominal region